syedyasirkamal/agileproject/README.md

 ### Sprint Retrospective
 > - Our team conducted a Sprint Retrospective on 12/11/22.
-> - One action that we identified that would make our team significantly better is to TBD.
+> - One action that we identified that would make our team significantly better is to focus on developing T-Shaped team members who are skilled in each other's competencies.
 > - Our action plan is articulated as a PBI, including User Acceptance Criteria.
 > - This new PBI has been added to the top of the Product Backlog, ready to be pulled into the next Sprint.